Welcome to

 The description of the area is based on the numbering the bays as follows; 1) Honeymoon Beach, 2) Caneel Bay, 3) Scott Beach, 4) Turtle Bay and 5) Hawksnet Bay.

 Honeymoon Beach (area 1).
 Access to the water is easy along most of the beach.
 The reef to the left hand side of the beach has some good examples of large sponge species.
-This reed area is relatively flat and gradually slopes into the sand and seagrass beds.
+This reef area is relatively flat and gradually slopes into the sand and seagrass beds.

 Caneel Bay Beach (area 2) is in front of the main hotel facilities.
 The centre of the bay is subject to some vessel activity so be aware.
 The headland to the right of the beach has a particularly good variety of fish species while the centre of the bay has very healthy seagrass communities.